‘At least during a nightmare you get some sleep’: Colbert, Kimmel bash Trump’s performance at chaotic debate

 “I don’t support white supremacists,” Colbert said, impersonating Trump.
 “I just command them like a dog.
 That’s why I’ve got this shiny dog whistle.
 ‘Proud Boys!
 Proud Boys, stand back!
 Sit!
 Who’s a proud boy?
 You’re a proud boy.’”

-Colbert, who called the debate an “old man slap fight,” said the 90-minute session were overwhelmed with “soul-pulverizing menace.”
+Colbert, who called the debate an “old-man slap fight,” said the 90-minute session was overwhelmed with “soul-pulverizing menace.”

-“After one and a half hours of chaos and lies, I can say there’s one statement tonight that is absolutely true,” Colbert said, followed by a clip of Trump from the debate.
+“After 1½ hours of chaos and lies, I can say there’s one statement tonight that is absolutely true,” Colbert said, followed by a clip of Trump from the debate.
 “This is not going to end well.”